 If this story resonates with you and you are still toying with the idea of starting a blog, I say go for it.
 The only way to become a successful blogger is to dip your toes into the water.
 It will feel amazingly refreshing once you get started.

-I am not going feed you fluff and say blogging is a breeze or success will happen overnight because if people are telling you that, they may not be entirely honest or they are one of the rare few.
-However, if writing is your passion and you stick with it, you can become successful and reach your dreams.
+I am not going to feed you fluff and say blogging is a breeze or success will happen overnight because if people are telling you that, they may not be entirely honest or they are one of the rare few.
+However, if writing is your passion and you stick with it, you can become successful.

 Let’s Get You Up and Running!